Caffa/Tarmak-DH-Mac/readme.md

 - You can drag the keys in the app (speed up workflow)
 - If you are duplicating a keyboard, remember to change the name
 - Make a collection and export to get a .dmg, the bundle is inside.
+- try to make your colored keyboard panels (checkout wallpaper folder to see example for each stage)

 #FAQ
 - It hasn't appeared in my system preferences: Log in and out.
 If that doesn't work check you have the TarmakDH ANSI Zmod.bundle in Macintosh HD > Library > Keyboard Layouts then restart.

 - Clicking on it gives an error for Keyboard_Installer.KIErrorCode error 1. : Yes, have not figured out how to fix this.
 So only manual installation works now.

+#TODO
+- [X] ANSI keyboard
+- [X] Wallpaper for ANSI
+- [-] ISO keyboard
+- [ ] Key fingering diagram